 Sign Up for Rapid Refund

-- Then click on the "Sign Up for Rapid Refund" button and complete the process.
+- Then choose "Sign up for Rapid Refund" and follow the prompts to complete the process.

 Students can also choose to have their refund mailed to a home or local address.
-Refunds that are delivered by mail will be delayed.
+Funds that are delivered by mail will be received later.

 For those students who do not indicate a refund preference, refunds will be mailed to their home address at a later time.